The three cascading constraints (3CC) view of globalisation made easy

 As markets expanded globally, production clustered locally

 Sales soared as trade costs fell and this favoured industrial-scale manufacturing.
 Since it was still expensive to communicate over distances, firms clustered complex industrial processes into factories and industrial districts.
 Consumption and production were no longer grouped within walking distance, but production became even more concentrated spatially as cottage industry turned into modern industry.
 As Graphic 5 illustrates, a small market meant small production facilities.
 A big market meant big production facilities micro-clustered into factories.

 Industrial clustering boosted innovation in today’s rich nations

 As trade costs continued to fall, this cumulative process – which operated throughout the 19th and 20th centuries – resulted in most manufacturing taking place in today’s rich nations.
 This is how and why the G7 nations industrialised while China and India-Pakistan deindustrialised during the Old Globalisation (as you can see from the data in Graphic 7).

 The ICT revolution triggers the 2nd unbundling

 Putting it differently, the ICT Revolution relaxed the constraint that had forced the micro-clustering into factories and industrial districts.
-Once it became thinkable to separate various stages of production, firms moved some stages of production to nearby developing nations in order to lower costs.
+Once it became thinkable to separate various stages of production, firms moved some stages of production to nearby developing nations to take advantage of lower wage costs.

 Global Value Chains open a conduit for flows of knowledge to developing nations

-Offshoring production was made possible by lower communication costs.
+The offshoring of some production stages was made possible by lower communication costs.
 The offshoring, however, didn’t end the need to coordinate – it just switched the need from a domestic matter to an international matter.
 As a result, the offshoring firms sent their knowledge along with the jobs.
 After all, they had to make sure that the unbundled stages operated in harmony with the whole.
-This meant that low-wage labour was working with advanced technology, as the graphic 10 suggests with the light bulbs crossing international frontiers instead of staying within national boundaries.
+This meant that low-wage labour was working with advanced technology, as the Graphic 10 suggests with the light bulbs crossing international frontiers instead of staying within national boundaries.

 Knowhow moves across national borders within GVC boundaries